transcom/mymove/docs/data/tspp-data-creation.md

 # Turning TDL scores and TSP discounts into transportation service provider performances

-This outlines the steps you need to do to join the two data sources we've traditionally gotten - CSVs or text files of best value scores tide to TDLs, exported one code of service at a time, and CSVs or text files of TSP discount rates, organized by the three pieces of data that make up a TDL (origin, destination, and code of service).
+This outlines the steps you need to do to join the two data sources we've traditionally gotten - CSVs or text files of best value scores tied to TDLs, exported one code of service at a time, and CSVs or text files of TSP discount rates, organized by the three pieces of data that make up a TDL (origin, destination, and code of service).
 If anything behaves in a surprising way, double check the schema detailed here against the organization of your input files.
 No step of this should alter zero rows, for instance.

 Before you begin this process, convert discount rate Excel files or txt files to CSVs, if needed. **Verify that values for SVY_SCORE, RATE_SCORE, and BVS are decimal values (should be formatted like `77.3456`).**